-Pegasus Space Program is a student led smallsat program with the goal of training a small team in how to work with smallsat parts and bringing satellites down from a government feat to a technology sector that can be accessed by anyone.
+Pegasus Space Program is a student-led smallsat program with the goal of training a small team in how to work with smallsat parts and bringing satellites down from a government feat to a technology sector that can be accessed by anyone.
 The program is split into 3 phase; phase one tackles how to make something that can survive the perils of space by making a small external weather balloon payload.
 Phase two is getting proper funding for the third phase.
-This include both money, but also human and technological resources.
+This includes both money, but also human and technological resources.
 The third and final phase is made up of the actual cubesat research and assembly.
-There are 3 possible missions that the third phase could take on; a 6-unit (10x20x30cm) lunar testbed, a 3-unit (10x10x30cm) lidar system, and a 1-unit(10x10x10cm) telescopic telescope design.
+The final cubesat will be a 6U (10x20x30cm) Cubesat with a Helium-3 Detector mounted to the exterior.
+It will then orbit the moon in a highly elliptical orbit to allow for a large scan of the surface.

 General Focus Areas